ndevreeze/logger/README.md

 ### Bugs

-* No known errors, but see Todo below.
+* No known errors.
 Use Github issues if you want to report a bug.

-### Todo

-* Should use Log4j v2, now using v1.

 ## Related and similar projects (libraries)